Skip to Content

 Christmas lights at Winter Wonderland

 This ONE MILE gem is run by the St. Louis County parks department and sells out every year!
-Great news for 2021: walking tours are back!
+Bad new folks: no walking tours this year!
 You can also drive through or rent a horse drawn carriage.

-Car Tours are $15 at the door (cash only) and $18 through MetroTix.
+Car Tours are $20 at the door (cash only) and $23 through MetroTix.
 Limos & Commercial vehicles are more.
 Cars enter from south bound McKnight Road.
-There are NO CAR TOURS ON SATURDAYS.

 Christmas Wonderland Alton